cx-miguel-neiva/2ms/.github/ISSUE_TEMPLATE/query.md

 *(e.g. AWS, Azure, GCP, etc.)*

 ### Description
-*Give a short description about the query*
+*Give a short description about the rule*